ivogeorg/ce-learning-progression-005-transistors/learning-progression-with-la-schema.md

 1 | 0 | 1
 1 | 1 | 0

 A XOR B is 1 when either A is 1 or B is 1, **but not both** (in which it differs from regular OR).
-This can be expressed as A(NOT B) OR (NOT A)B. Now we can write this as a function, using our gate functions or directly with bitwise operators:
+This can be expressed as A(NOT B) OR (NOT A)B. Now we can write this as a function, using our gate functions or directly with logical operators:
 ```javascript
 // Example 9.2.2